|

 *** 56th North Carolina Infantry Regiment

-Carolina.
-Its members were recruited in the counties of Northampton, Cumberland, Pasquotank, Camden, Orange, Cleveland, Alexander,
+North Carolina.
+Its members were recruited in the counties of Northampton, Cumberland, Pasquotank, Camden, Orange, Cleveland,

-Rutherford, and Mecklenburg.
-The regiment conducted reconnaissance between Goldsboro, Wilmington, and Tarboro, and then
+Alexander, Rutherford, and Mecklenburg.
+The regiment conducted reconnaissance between Goldsboro, Wilmington, and

-served on the Blackwater.
-Attached to M. W. Ransom's Brigade, it fought at Gum Swamp, Plymouth, and Drewry's Bluff, endured the hardships of the Petersburg trenches south of the James River, and fought the enemy around Appomattox.
+Tarboro, and then served on the Blackwater.
+Attached to M. W. Ransom's Brigade, it fought at Gum Swamp, Plymouth, and Drewry's Bluff, endured the hardships of the Siege of Petersburg south of the James River, and fought the enemy around Appomattox.
 The regiment had 149 men captured at Gum Swamp, lost 4 killed and 84 wounded at Plymouth, and reported 90 casualties at Ware Bottom Church.
-Many were disabled at Sayler's Creek, and only 9 officers and 62 men surrendered with the Army of Northern Virginia.
-The field officers were Colonel
+Many were disabled at Sailor's Creek, and only 9 officers and 62 men surrendered with the Army of Northern Virginia.
+The field officers were

 58th Infantry Regiment was organized